RN to BSN Online

 As a graduate of the RN to BSN online program, you will be prepared to:

-- Integrate the liberal arts and sciences and nursing courses to promote holistic outcomes for patients
+- Integrate coursework to promote holistic outcomes for patients

-- Support interprofessional communication and collaboration for improving client health outcomes
+- Support interprofessional communication and collaboration to improve health outcomes

 - Integrate critical thinking and decision-making throughout the nursing process to improve the care of patients